Probate Q&A Series

 • Public Policy: Avoid conditions that violate law or encourage illegal acts.
 Courts deem such provisions unenforceable.

-• Professional Guidance: Work with an attorney to draft clear provisions, gather proof, and guide you through the probate sale process.
+• Professional Guidance: Work with an attorney to draft clear provisions, gather proof, and guide you through the probate process.

 Next Steps